 Further Reading

 We had a lot of fun in our ten day period of skiing and exploring the Spanish Pyrenees region in winter.
-It opened my eyes to the possibilities of skiing in Spain, and some of the awesome resorts and facilities that are available.
+It opened my eyes to the possibilities of skiing in Spain, and to some of the brilliant resorts and facilities available.

-I’ll definitely be recommending this part of the world to people looking for a snow experience outside some of Europe’s more well known destinations – the prices are great, access is easy, and there’s loads to see and do.
+I’ll definitely be recommending this part of the world to people looking for a snow experience outside some of Europe’s more well known destinations.
+The prices are great, access is easy, and there’s plenty to see and do.

 - If you’re heading to Girona, see our guide to things to do in Girona.

-- Fans of the artist Salvador Dali will want to visit some of the sites associated with the artist in the region.
-See our guide to Dali Sites in Costa Brava to help you put together your trip.
+- Fans of the artist Salvador Dalí will want to visit some of the sites associated with him in the region.
+See our guide to Dalí Sites in Costa Brava to help you put together your trip.

 - A fantastic experience we can recommend to anyone visiting this region is to take a hot air balloon ride.
 We’ve done this twice, and you can see our guide to hot air ballooning in Costa Brava here.

-- We have a guide to things to do in Palamós, one of our favourite fishing towns in the Costa Brava as well as a guide to things to do in Besalu, a lovely medieval town.
+- We have a guide to things to do in Palamós, one of our favourite fishing towns in the Costa Brava, as well as a guide to things to do in Besalú, a lovely medieval town nearby.

-- We have a detailed guide to the Spanish Pyrenees, as well as detailed guides to all the specific regions of the Girona Pyrenees of Catalonia, including La Garrotxa, El Ripollès and La Cerdanya.
-We also have a guide to visiting the Vall de Nuria, which covers both summer and winter.
+- We have a detailed guide to the Spanish Pyrenees, as well as detailed guides to all the specific regions of the Girona Pyrenees, including La Garrotxa, El Ripollès and La Cerdanya.
+We also have a guide to visiting the Vall de Núria, which covers both summer and winter.

 - If you’re going to be spending time in Barcelona, check out our 3 day Barcelona itinerary, our guide to spending a day in Barcelona, our review of the Barcelona Pass, and our detailed guide to Gaudí in Barcelona to start you off.

-Finally, we suggest you take a look at our guide to what to pack for a ski holiday so you know what to bring with you!
+Finally, we’d suggest you take a look at our guide to what to pack for a ski holiday, so you know exactly what to bring.

-Have you ever skiied in the Spanish Pyrenees or in Spain?
+Have you ever skied in the Spanish Pyrenees or in Spain more generally?
 Would you consider doing so?
-Let us know your thoughts, questions and experiences in the comments below!
+Let us know your thoughts, questions and experiences in the comments below.

-So you know: Our trip to the Spanish Pyrenees was in partnership with the Costa Brava tourism board who covered all our flights, transport accommodation, meals, equipment hire, and activities.
-As always, word and thoughts remain our own.
-Check out our code of ethics for more on how we work with brands.
+So you know: our original trip to the Spanish Pyrenees was hosted by the Costa Brava tourism board, who covered our flights, accommodation, meals and equipment hire.
+Words and opinions remain our own.
+See our code of ethics for more on how we work with brands.

 Sebastian says